 I washed my white merino wool jumper and laid it carefully on a rack in the sun to dry.
 I now have a jumper with a white front and a yellow back.
 Can you help me?

 I bought a new sweater, ivory colored, that's 50/50 merino wool and nylon.
 I put it in a garment bag and used the hand wash cycle on my washer.
 I also tossed a couple of other light-colored items in the wash as well, but one had dark stripes on it.
-The dye from that shirt transferred to my wool sweater, and now it has bluish spots all over it.
-What's the best way to remove the stains?

 I was wearing red suede gloves and a white wool dress one day.
 It started raining, the gloves got wet and leaked all over the dress.
 Is there a way to remove these stains?